nasiratt92/WDI-project-three-sinatrafans/README.md

 ### Wireframes
 Another first was to use a sketch up tool to create wireframes.
-I created wireframes on Prezi, a tool usually used to deliver presentations but due to it's familiarity.
+I created wireframes on Prezi (a tool usually used to deliver presentations) due to it's familiarity.

 ##### Wireframe Screenshots: